DEVOTIONALS

 “I can never forgive them for what they have done!”

 Is that how Jesus treated you?
 Of course not!
-Forgiveness is an
+Forgiveness is one

 indication of a Godly attitude.
 For those who claim to have faith

-in God, forgiving others is an opportunity to prove our faith is real.
+in God, forgiving others is an opportunity to prove their faith is

-Is God speaking to you right now about someone you should forgive?
+real.
+Do you feel God speaking to you right now about someone

 Pray,